janogonzalez/elocho/README.md

 ### Your emulator sucks!
 Where can I find a decent one?

-Mimey is a work in progress.
-In the meantime [let me help you find one][emulators].
+El Ocho is a work in progress.
+In the meantime [let me help you find one][ emulators].

 [emulators]: http://bit.ly/1hTlxEO

 ### Why do you want to build yet another CHIP-8 emulator?

-According to a lot of programmers CHIP-8 is the easiest game platform to emulate and my [GameBoy emulator][mimey] will take some time to complete, so I just want to have at least one finished emulator in the near future.
+According to a lot of programmers CHIP-8 is the easiest game platform to emulate and my [Game Boy emulator][mimey] will take some time to complete, so I just want to have at least one finished emulator in the near future.

 [mimey]: https://github.com/janogonzalez/mimey